ColdCrayon/Pickit/README.md

 # Pickit!
-A betting picks app based on thousands of games of data
+A betting advice app based on thousands of games of data

 # Todo
 - #### Git Branching !!!